 Expectations of Funding Recipients

-SES will provide support to teams, including but not limited to: organization and coordination, website visibility, assistance with off-campus grant proposals, and communications materials and support.
+SES provides support to teams, including but not limited to: organization and coordination, website visibility, assistance with off-campus grant proposals, and communications materials and support.
 We expect teams to stay connected and engaged with SES during the funding cycle.

 Learn about previous projects funded by the SES Seed Grant Program, by clicking here.